-State laws, regulations and policies referenced in the specthe Medicaid agency or the operating agency (if applicab Service Type: cification are readily available to CMS upon request through le).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State request specified in statute.
-Service Title: s the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Occupational Therapy

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11080 occupational therapy

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4: